 Placenta delivery after a cesarean

-Regardless of the way your placenta is delivered, your provider will inspect the placenta for intactness.
 If it appears that a portion of the placenta is missing, your doctor may recommend an ultrasound of the uterus to confirm.
-Sometimes, excessive bleeding after delivery can indicate placenta is still in the uterus.
+Sometimes, excessive bleeding after delivery can indicate that some placenta is still in the uterus.

-A woman should deliver the placenta within 30 to 60 minutes after having her baby.
+A birthing person should deliver the placenta within 30 to 60 minutes after having the baby.
 If the placenta isn’t delivered or doesn’t come out entirely, it’s called retained placenta.
-There are several reasons the placenta may not fully deliver:

 - The cervix has closed and is too small an opening for the placenta to move through.